Jaygagaga/ProNoG1/README.md

 ## Running experiments

 ### Node Classification
+1. Homophily datasets: run python files named with "homo" and "NC" strings.
+2. Heterophily datasets: run python files named with "hetero" and "NC" strings.

-Default dataset is Photo.
-You need to change the corresponding parameters in *preprompt.py*, *downprompt.py.py* and *execute.py* to train and evaluate on other datasets.
+You can change the `dataset` parameter to train and evaluate on other datasets.
+You can excuate the codes for both pretraining and downstream prompting, otherwise, please refer to pretraining codes under `pretrain_backup` folder.

-Pretrain and Prompt tune:
-`python execute.py`
+Especially, we pretrained DSSL for ENZYMES.
+Please go to DSSL folder to implement the pretraining and downstream prompting (i.e. `ENZYMES_pretrain.py`, `ENZYMES_prompt_NC.py`, `ENZYMES_prompt_GC.py`).

 ### Graph Classification
-Default dataset is Photo.
-You need to change the corresponding parameters in *preprompt.py*, *downprompt.py.py* and *execute.py* to train and evaluate on other datasets.

-Pretrain and Prompt tune:
-`python execute.py`
+1. Homophily datasets: run python files named with "homo" and "GC" strings.
+2. Heterophily datasets: run python files named with "hetero" and "GC" strings.